-The secret to this fabulous side dish is cauliflower – not as an addition to a salad of couscous grains, but as a replacement.
+The secret to this gluten-free side dish is cauliflower – not as an addition to a salad of couscous grains, but as a replacement.
 That’s right – it’s all cauliflower, finely chopped to the size of couscous or rice grains, then tumbled with lemon, chiles and fresh herbs.
 Cauliflower holds its texture beautifully, either raw or, in this case, sautéed, providing a mild, nutty flavor and firm bite that will likely leave your dinner guests stymied and then pleasantly surprised.
-And not only is it a healthy ingredient, it provides a great gluten-free option to a grain side dish.

 Warm Cauliflower Couscous with Lemon and Chiles

 Serves 4 to 6 as a side dish

 1 small head cauliflower, about 1 1/4 pound

 2 tablespoons olive oil